fac-23/Exam-grade-boost/report.md

 #### Are there any legal or regulatory requirements you should consider?

-Users will want their essays to remain private, product owner expressed interest in being able to delete essays to prevent malicious behaviours.
-Users will be able to reset their own password.
+Users will want their essays to remain private, our product owner expressed interest in being able to delete essays to prevent malicious behaviours or mistakes.
+Users will also be able to reset their own password.

 ## Project learnings

-- Authentication.
+- Authentication with bycrypt, session cookies and sendGrid email reset

 - End to end testing with Cypress.

 - Managing database CRUD operations.

-  - Supabase
+  - Supabase PostGres database

 - Using external libraries: